Signature Rule Authoring Guide

 match_all

 Boolean.
 Default false.
-When true, all payload_contains entries must match (AND semantics).
+When true, all payload_contains entries and all payload_regex entries must each find a match somewhere in the conversation’s packets (AND semantics).
 When false or absent, any single entry matching is sufficient (OR semantics).

 device_type